 Lesson #8 – When you nurture, there are 2 people growing, not one- Conscious parenting and gardening are a win-win commitment for both the care-giver and the care-receiver.
 The parent (or gardener) gets to explore their nurturing personality, learn to trust their instinct and learn to take bold decisions in a field they may not know much about.
 While the child (or plant) benefits from the nourishment from their caregiver, the caregiver in turn, discovers many other aspects of their self through the journey of nurturing another.
 There are immense benefits of immersing oneself consciously in these activities to gain as much as you are giving.
 For those who don’t want kids or for some reason, can’t have kids, gardening can be an immensely satisfying experience and may even motivate one to become more caring and responsible for those around them.

 Lesson #9 – Sometimes it just doesn’t work out, despite your sincere inputs– The one major issue that parents and gardeners often experience is the attachment to results – the expectation for certain outcome and the investment of a lot of energy and other resources for a desired end.
 Sometimes, it just doesn’t work out that way.
 A parent must realise that there are many factors that contribute to the growth of a child, many of which are not in their control – the community that they live in, the environment that the child is exposed to and even the innate abilities and wishes of the child.
 Similarly, the growth of a plant has many aspects to it – the strength and readiness of the seed, the space available to expand its roots, the environmental conditions and so forth.
 So, despite putting all the effort, they may not yield what we hoped they would.
-At least, for me, gardening taught me to take a few things in my stride and simply shrug and so, oh well.
+At least, for me, gardening taught me to take a few things in my stride and simply shrug and say, oh well.
 At times, that is the best course of action for prevention from a heart break.

 Lesson #10 – They all grow just like they should – Every time I plant a seed, I tell myself that it has a purpose and that it will surely fulfil it.
-Just like that, our kids are all in this world to fulfil their unique purpose, and they will.
+Just like that, our kids are in this world to fulfil their unique purpose, and they will.
 A parent must have that faith and keep trusting it every single day.
 “They all grow just like they should” is a mantra that we can use to continue trusting our kids and to stop being too harsh on ourselves for everything our children do or don’t do.
 While all efforts still need to be made, this mantra can give us and attitude of acceptance and even gratitude for our children’s uniqueness.